The Bluest Eye: Genre and style

-While Morrison was a notable female writer, she was quick to deny her works being categorized as “feminist,” as she believed the title denies the specific necessities of black women.
+While Morrison was a notable female writer, she was quick to deny her works being categorized as "feminist", as she believed the title denies the specific necessities of black women.
 Rather than depict strong female protagonists, Morrison created characters who are actually defeated by the racism and sexism of the historic time period.
 Anne Salvatore, a professor of English at Rider University, interprets this failure of the "anti heroine" as a stark contrast to the typical bildungsroman, where a male character defeats obstacles and grows from experience.
 Instead, in The Bluest Eye, Pecola fails to develop an individual identity in the face of an oppressive society, and her self-hatred forces her to retreat from reality completely.

-The points of view in the novel are also significant to its unique style.
-Morrison combines many narratives: two perspectives of Claudia at different times in her life, as well as an omniscient third person who connects the many tragedies of the characters.
-By the end of the novel, the jumbled words of the Dick and Jane primer, as well as the increasingly confusing narratives, hint at Pecola's descent into madness.
-This breakdown in the novel's structure also represents a destruction of the harmful ideologies which Morrison's stories seeks to debase.
+The points of view in the novel reveal a multi-perspectival post-1945 style.
+According to Roynon, Morrison combines three narrators: two revealing Claudia MacTeer—one is a child narrator and one is an adult narrator looking back on childhood—and one omniscient third-person narrator who connects the many tragedies of the characters.
+By the end of the novel, the jumbled words of the Dick and Jane primer, as well as the increasingly confusing chapters, hint at Pecola's descent into madness.
+Roynon suggests this breakdown in the novel's structure represents a destruction of the harmful ideologies which Morrison's stories seeks to reject.